-MGM to use Vegas shooting site as community center
+MGM to use Vegas shooting site as community center, parking

-LAS VEGAS (AP) - MGM Resorts plans to convert the shuttered Las Vegas Strip festival grounds that were the site of a 2017 mass shooting into a community and athletic center and parking for the new stadium being built for the NFL’s Oakland Raiders, the company announced Tuesday.
-It will also create a space on the property to remember the victims.
+LAS VEGAS (AP) - MGM Resorts says it plans to convert the shuttered Las Vegas Strip festival grounds that were the site of a 2017 mass shooting into a community and athletic center and parking for the new stadium being built for the NFL’s Oakland Raiders.

-The festival grounds “will forever be linked to the tragic loss of life that took place there,” MGM said in its statement.
-“We will never forget the victims, and all of those impacted by that evening.”

-The company owns the site of Route 91 festival grounds and the Mandalay Bay casino-resort, where a gunman in a high-rise suite opened fire on the crowd of 22,000, killing 58 people in the deadliest shooting in modern U.S. history.
+MGM Resorts announced the plans in a statement Tuesday.
+The company owns the site of Route 91 festival grounds and the Mandalay Bay casino-resort, where a gunman in a high-rise suite opened fire on the crowd of 22,000, killing 58 people and injuring hundreds more.

-The company did not release a timeline for the plans, but says it wants to create a community and athletic center on the north end of the property, which MGM says it hopes will host high school basketball tournaments, indoor soccer for children and a practice space for the WNBA team, the Las Vegas Aces.

-“It was important to us that the long-term use of the property include the community in some way,” the company said in its statement.

 Sign up for Daily Newsletters